xADDBx/RandomThings/README.md

 # RandomThings
+# Features
+* Add multiplier for game time (not game speed).
+* Change the amount of backup saves the game keeps (default 10, maximum 50).
+* Toggle to add custom sort buttons in inventories.
+* Toggle to automatically sort containers when the game loads.
+* Toggle to automatically sort containers when they are opened.
+* Choose between 4 possible sort methods (By Name or By Total Resource Count; Ascending or Descending)
+* DisclosureToggle to view opened inventories in the mod menu.
+* DisclosureToggle to view the Game Stats (save specific and system wide)

 # v0.1.3
 * Added different ways of sorting.
 The active one is chosen in the Mod Menu.
 * Added Toggles to turn on/off.